 Pictured: Vegetairan Palak Paneer with Rice

 Who doesn't love pizza?
 Vegetarian pizza doesn't have to be a once in a while treat if it's homemade and healthy.
 The recipe for a healthy vegetarian pizza is less cheese and more veggies.
-Pick up a store-bought crust on mbusy weeknights, or, make your own homemade pizza crust from scratch when you have more time.
+Pick up a store-bought crust on busy weeknights, or, make your own homemade pizza crust from scratch when you have more time.
 Add your favorite toppings, or follow one of these vegetarian pizza recipes for a gourmet pizza dinner.

 Pictured: French Bread Vegetable Pizza

-A vegetable stir-fry served on top of brown rice or another whole grain (I like quinoa) is quick, easy and healthy.
+A vegetable stir-fry served on top of brown rice or another whole grain (I like quinoa) is a quick, easy and healthy meatless meal idea.
 Use a store-bought stir-fry sauce or marinade, or, try a combination of soy sauce, sesame oil, and vinegar.
 For the kids, cook up some Asian noodles to mix in with the stir-fry.
 Try adding unusual ingredients, such as diced pineapple, mandarin oranges or slivered almonds to keep it interesting, and don't forget a protein source such as tofu, seitan or a store-bought meat substitute for some chewy and hearty texture.
 No two stir-fries are ever quite the same, but they're always delicious, making them a great pick if you're looking for one of the best vegetarian dinners to try.